myriadrf/LimePSB-RPCM/docs/v1.2/index.rst

 Board components are described in the Table 1.

-.. list-table:: Table 1.
+.. table:: Table 1.
 Board components

 +--------------------------------------------------------------------------------------------------------------------------------------------+
 | **Miscellaneous devices**                                                                                                                  |